industrial-edge/qr-code-scanner/docs/Installation.md

 ## Configuring application

 You can find the configuration file ["param.json"](../cfg-data/param.json) in cfg-data folder.
-This configuration file can be used adjust several parameters of this application.
+This configuration file can be used to adjust several parameters of this application.
 You can see the structure of the file in the following example configuration:

 **param.json:**